 Preliminary estimates that I am working on with the U.S. National Highway Traffic Safety Administration (NHTSA) suggest getting everyone into a safety belt would save \$7.5 billion a year in medical care costs.
-Three recent case studies sugspest employers implementing comprehensive belt use programs typically save \$55,000 per million vehicle miles of on-the-job travel (Miller, 1993).
+Three recent case studies sug-

+\$55,000 per million vehicle miles of on-the-job travel (Miller, 1993).
 Attacking DWI also can be very cost effective.
-For example, the average dollar spent enforcing state laws against serving intoxicated patrons saves \$10 in health care costs (Levy and Miller, 1993).
+For example, the average dollar spent enforcing state laws against serving intoxicated patrons saves \$10 in health are acted (Miller, 1993). care costs (Levy and Miller, 1993).
 From an employer's perspective, every mile that a benefit-eligible employee or dependent drives drunk costs at least \$.30.